LesFerch/WinSetView/README.md

 ## Automatic Folder Type Discovery

 By default, Explorer has automatic folder type discovery *enabled*.
-This means Explorer will automatically change the view of a folder based on its contents.
+This means Explorer will automatically change a folder's type (and hence its view) based on its contents.
 The "FolderType"="Generic" registry entry, described above, also disables automatic folder discovery.
 This setting is applied by WinSetView when you select the **Make All Folders Generic** option.

 If you want the folders *Pictures*, *Videos*, etc. to have the same view as *General Items*, then it will make sense to check the **Make All Folders Generic** option in WinSetView.
 However, if you want different views for these folders, it's probably not worth the trouble to check *Make All Folders Generic* just to turn off automatic folder type discovery.
 See this topic in the **FAQ** section for more details.